 Selling Bitcoin With a Bitcoin ATM

-Once the sale is completed, you will either receive your cash on the spot or have to wait for a redeem code while the Bitcoin transaction is confirmed on the blockchain.
+Once the sale is completed, you will either receive your cash on the spot or have to wait for a redeem code while the BTC transaction is confirmed on the blockchain.

 Many Bitcoin ATMs require sellers to show an official ID.
 The fiat currency you will get in exchange for your BTC will be calculated using the current market rate for Bitcoin (BTC), and there is usually an added commission charged by the ATM operator (on average, 8.4%).